Ming Style Furniture

 8. – Ming Furniture Used Excellent Hardwoods

 During the era of the Minh furniture production, China had an abundance of high-quality hardwoods.
 This is why Ming furniture was made from one large piece of precious hardwood.
-The Ming craftsman was always sure to use the best piece of wood they could find.
+The Ming craftsmen always used the best wood they could find.

 Here are some of the more popular hardwoods that were used to make Antique Chinese furniture include:

-• Camphor wood – Camphor wood was used for wardrobes and storage chests because it has a strong fragrance that deterred insects.
+• Camphor wood was used for wardrobes and storage chests because it has a strong fragrance that deterred insects.
 This was a softer wood than the other two kinds of wood and is a medium brown color.

 Chinese Brass hardware